Khairul Azwan Harun: Political views

-Kuala Lumpur International Youth Discourse

-The Kuala Lumpur International Youth Discourse (KLIYD) is the brainchild of Khairul Azwan.
-It is a platform for youth to discuss geo-political issues in the focus of sovereignty, security, the cultures and the role of religion.
-During the discourse, Malaysian and foreign youth will be able to have an exchange of views and opinions with Malaysian policy makers, ministers, industry experts and academician.

-KLIYD aims to provide a platform for youth to discuss issues concerning them and the nation, such as security and cultural challenges.
-During the inception of KLIYD, it focused on empowering youth for a safer and better future.
-The threat of terrorism and radicalism is seen as one of the most dangerous threats hence it should be tackled by the government.

-In the 2nd year, KLIYD emphasised the importance of total security.
-Total security means protection from both traditional and non-traditional threats including job security, energy and power security, cyber security and food security.
+Azwan started The Kuala Lumpur International Youth Discourse (KLIYD), a platform for youth to discuss geo-political issues like sovereignty, security, the cultures and the role of religion.
+During the discourse, Malaysian and foreign youth had the opportunity to exchange views and opinions with Malaysian policy makers, ministers, industry experts and academician.
+During the inception of KLIYD, Azwan focused on empowering youth for a safer and better future.
+He argued that terrorism and radicalism, among the most dangerous threats, should be tackled by the government.
+In its second year, KLIYD emphasised the importance of total security, protection from both traditional and non-traditional threats including job security, energy and power security, cyber security and food security.
 The discourse has created awareness amongst youth of the importance of total security in maintaining a stable and prosperous nation.
 KLIYD has been held annually to provide a platform for youth discussions on geopolitical and societal issues.

-Controversies

 Azwan was mentioned in a press conference by the Malaysian Anti-Corruption Commission on 8 January 2020 regarding audio recordings linked to the 1Malaysia Development Berhad scandal.